 Nowhere on earth are the forces of nature more evident than here in the “land of fire and ice.”
 Wild volcanic landscapes next to snow-capped mountains, vast lava deserts amid multicolored hills, and immense snow fields leading to soothing hot springs make up some of the extremely diverse and unique landscapes of Iceland.
 The most isolated nation in the Western World, Iceland is situated just south of the Arctic Circle between Greenland and Norway.
 The clean, fresh air and the natural beauty of the wide, untrammeled spaces make this relatively undiscovered island a rare and striking experience for visitors who have a taste for uninhabited areas.

-The Fjallabak’s trail is located in Iceland’s vast interior, which comprises one of Europe’s greatest wilderness areas.
+The Fjallabak horseback riding trek is located in Iceland’s vast interior, which comprises one of Europe’s greatest wilderness areas.
 While some areas are extremely barren and sparse — areas described as similar to being on the moon, others are full of scenic diversity with rainbow-streaked mountains, moss covered lava flows and blue mountain lakes.
 Superimposed on this wilderness is a tough and independent society — descendants of farmers and warriors who fled the tyranny of medieval Scandinavia to settle this empty country.
 Although Icelanders are sometimes considered reserved, visitors often find they are some of the friendliest people found anywhere.

 Riding is an integral part of the traditional Icelandic scene and the naturally gentle Icelandic horse provides excellent riding opportunities — especially through the wild and otherwise inaccessible areas of Iceland.
 A purebred descendant of its Viking ancestors, the Icelandic horse is a product of isolation and a thousand years of breeding for good riding qualities, resulting in a gentle, friendly disposition and calm manner that make them a delight for anyone to ride.